google/cargo-raze/README.md

 # the current working directory is used.
 workspace_path = "//cargo"

+# This causes aliases for dependencies to be rendered in the BUILD
+# file located next to this `Cargo.toml` file.
+package_aliases_dir = "."

 # The target to generate BUILD rules for.
 target = "x86_64-unknown-linux-gnu"
 ```